emberm-86/Swiss-Re-1345-1/README.md

 Run the application
 a. cd PROJECT_DIR, mvn clean install and run java -jar target/Swiss-Re-1354-1.jar
-b. from Intellij right click on Application class and click on Run
+b. from Intellij right-click on the Application class and click on Run

 ## Manual: it's a console application with menu navigation.